CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 This section describes how to configure ERSPAN.

+{{%notice note%}}
+Cumulus Linux does not support ERSPAN sessions with destination IP addresses that are reachable over an MLAG bond.
+{{%/notice%}}

 1. Create a rules file in `/etc/cumulus/acl/policy.d/`.
 The following rule configures ERSPAN for all packets coming in from swp1 to destination 10.10.10.234.

      ```